In Vitro Fertilisation or IVF

 Endometriosis, blocked fallopian tubes or absence of fallopian tubes.

 In Vitro Fertilisation Process

 The first consultation is carried on online or at the clinic, depending on your availability.
 The Docteur will study your medical history, assess your case and establish a personalised treatment plan.
 Your personal assistant will then send/give you all the documents you need to make your decision and start your treatment from home.

 The goal of the IVF treatment is to obtain the highest number of eggs possible.
 For this purpose, ovarian stimulation is performed, with the daily administration of hormones through subcutaneous injections, to enhance follicular growth.
 This first phase usually lasts between 10 and 14 days during which we do an ultrasound follow-up of your ovarian response.
 Once we observe by ultrasound that the follicles have reached an adequate size, we induce ovulation with a final injection of the hormone bHCG and schedule the date for your ovarian puncture.

-The mature oocytes obtained during the puncture are fertilized in the laboratory (with sperm from the couple or a donor) to obtain embryos.
-As a general rule, fertilization is performed using the ICSI technique of sperm microinjection to increase the fertilization rate.
+The mature oocytes obtained during the puncture are fertilised in the laboratory (with sperm from the couple or a donor) to obtain embryos.
+As a general rule, fertilisation is performed using the ICSI technique of sperm microinjection to increase the fertilisation rate.
 The embryos obtained are kept under observation in the laboratory incubators until they reach the blastocyst stage (day 5 or 6 of embryonic development).

 The embryo transfer is preferably performed on the 5th day of embryo development, thus increasing implantation rates.
 It is a simple procedure, which consists of depositing the selected embryo in the patient’s uterus, without the need for any type of anesthesia.
 Embryo selection follows very strict quality criteria in order to achieve pregnancy in the fewest number of attempts possible.